Registration Opens some time in January, 2013 – stay tuned . . .

 The Extreme North Dakota Bike, Orienteering and Boat Race (END-BOB) is a new event this year.
-It combines a couple of hours of biking with a couple of hours of canoeing resulting in a very challenging (but still fun) event.
+It combines a couple of hours of biking with a couple of hours of canoeing resulting in a challenging but fun event.

 The race will be held on the Grand Forks Greenway and some country roads south of Grand Forks, and on the Red River.
 Current plans have the start and finish in Lincoln Park but if some things work out, we may move downtown.